DDudka9/freeda/docs/docs/html/_sources/usage.rst.txt

 FREEDA's graphical user interface allows analyzing up to 5 genes at a time.

-*Depending on the specification of your computer, allocate about 1-2h per gene + 1-2h at first run to download genomes and make local blast databases.*
+*Depending on the specification of your computer, allocate about 1-2h per gene + 1-2h at first run to download genomes and make local blast databases.
+Fly analyzes are much faster because the genomes and genes are much smaller*

 **Mandatory steps:**